 “Bob was quite young when he reached the top rank and has stayed there to earn a nation-wide reputation.
 Many acclaim him the finest roach-angler in the country.”

-In the 1927 Welbeck Charity Open at Clumber Park Lake he weighed in 50lbs in just two hours with his best redfin (roach) 1lb 10½ ounces.
+In the 1927 Welbeck Charity Open at Clumber Park Lake he weighed in 50lbs in just two hours, with his best redfin (roach) 1lb 10½ ounces.
 Bob’s recipe for success was constant daily practice, and a unique ‘on the drop’ style.
-His advice was to ‘Fish fine, and far off, and remember it is your float you should watch for the full three hours and not your neighbour’s.’
+His advice was to, "Fish fine, and far off, and remember it is your float you should watch for the full three hours and not your neighbour’s."

 Bob held the record match weight for the Chesterfield Canal, besides winning many open All-England matches.
 Five major opens were to fall to his talents in the 1937 season covering drains, canals and lakes.
 In 1940 he won three matches in eight days, pitting his wits against over one thousand other determined match anglers.
 In the following year he won five out of seven matches on the Crowle Canal and 1947 saw him win the Lincoln and Worksop opens on the Witham.

-Strange to say that Bob put all his efforts into summer fishing and once the early winter frosts cast their icy hand across the landscape, Bob retired to the warm cosy bar of his local pub.
+Strange to say that Bob put all his efforts into summer fishing and once the early winter frosts cast their icy hand across the landscape, he retired to the warm cosy bar of his local pub.
 Sensible fellow!

-Last date edited: 13 July 2015
+Last date edited: 13 January 2021